Origins of the Beast Wars: Transformers

 Speaking of despicable, Scavenger might not be a combiner but he is damn evil.
 Even the guy’s alternate beast mode screams irritating as he transforms from a Transmetal robot and into a fire ant.
 Also, Scavenger is a triple changer meaning he can transform into another alternate mode which happens to be a tank.

 This character is not from the original television show rather, he is part of the Transmetal storyline which continued the struggle between good and evil into a new era.

 Scavenger comes alone in package and is cheaper than the combiners above.
-Current listings can go for around $69.95 with all accessories intact and in good condition.
+Current listings can vary depending if all accessories are intact and in good condition.

 Prices for these figures can spike up and down in a matter of months and years due to numerous factors.
 The next part that of this article will focus on what can change the prices of Beast Wars action figures.